gerardpastor/dumper/README.md

 Disabling global functions
 ==========================

-You can disable the definition of Dumper as a global functions by passing `false` as the second argument when calling `enable()`.
+You can disable the definition of Dumper as global functions by passing `false` as the second argument when calling `enable()`.

 Then, you can still access dumper functions by calling directly on a dumper instance: